1. Last week a young man & his compañero were kicked off a Delta plane for speaking Arabic.

 31. The Delta Airlines that removed Adam Saleh for speaking Arabic is the same Delta Airlines that did not remove a ranting abusive white man at the end of November.

 32. "Donald Trump, baby!" the man in November yelled, waving his arms in the aisle.
 "That's right, this man knows what's up!
 We got some Hillary bitches on here?
 Come on, man!
 Trump!
 That's what I'm talmbout.
 Hey, baby.
 Donald Trump.
 Is your president.
 Every goddam one of yez.
 If you don't like it, too bad."

-33. How the racist man uses speech inflections invented by African-Americans. #ColonialCannibalism
+33. How the racist man used speech inflections invented by African-Americans. #ColonialCannibalism

 34. How I guessed it was a woman making the video, from the little involuntary sound from behind the camera as the words "Hillary bitches" made their way down the airplane aisle.

 35. As far as you can tell from the video, that little sound was the only resistance.